 I understand that copies of all NAWCC Bulletins can be purchased from the NAWCC.

-Copyright All of the text and images on this web site are my copyright, or in some cases another person which is indicated.
+Copyright © Unless otherwise indicated, all of the text and images on this web site are my copyright.

 I have spent a lot of time over the last eight years researching the history of the Borgel company, piecing it together from fragments of information and writing this research up for this page.
 Many of the images I have used are not just straight scans or copies, I have cleaned them up, enhanced them and rearranged them so that they are clearer and easier to read and understand.
 As such they not the same as the originals but are my copyright images and bear the digital signatures of my editing, even though I don't write my name across the front of them.
 Where I have used information from other sources I have acknowledged this, and I have obtained permission to use other people's copyright images.